oresat/oresat-software-docs/docs/primers/canopen.rst

    :header: "Name", "Bytes", "Description"

-   "EEC", "2", "Emergency error code, a classification of the error" "ER", "1", "Error register, value from index ``0x1001``; a ongoing bitfield of the active errors" "MSEF", "5", "Manufacturer-specific error code, defined by PSAS"
+   "EEC", "2", "Emergency error code, a classification of the error" "ER", "1", "Error register, value from index ``0x1001``; a ongoing bit field of the active errors" "MSEF", "5", "Manufacturer-specific error code, defined by PSAS"

 Example EMCYs from node ``0x10``